 - Season steaks with pepper and add to skillet.
 Cook for 4 to 5 minutes.
 Flip and continue to cook until internal temperature has reached 110F for rare or 130F for medium.

 - Remove steaks from skillet and tent loosely with foil.
 Set aside.
+Allow to rest at least 5 minutes before serving.

 - Add butter and shallots to skillet, lower temperature to medium, and continue cooking for an additional few minutes until shallots are translucent.
 Add thyme and allow to cook for 30 seconds.